rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 I will examine this unicornian reality in the next section talking about FP.

 ## Cognitive cost of FP

-I am not suggesting that FP == Haskell, I use Haskell here because that is what I am familiar with.

-I learned FP while working as a Java / Groovy developer.
+I was learning FP while working as a Java / Groovy developer.
 It took me 8 years, I estimated about 7000 hours.
-To clarify the scope, this effort included PLT, Category Theory, programming in bunch of languages like Idris, Elm, Purescript, ScalaZ, Coq, not just Haskell.
+This effort included PLT, Category Theory, programming in bunch of FP languages.
 Given typical consulting rates for a senior Java dev that is a million dollar investment.
 And, I still had to learn a lot when I started my actual Haskell job.
 Now, I probably have convinced you that either I am slow on the uptake of FP is just too hard.
 My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to learn and doing so within project timelines is not going to work well.